Sachin-Malik/Sachin-Malik/README.md

 ![Github_Header](https://user-images.githubusercontent.com/78909389/205107322-a79526f9-6db6-43b7-a265-b83bb1a064b1.png)

 ## 🤔 Who is Sachin Malik ?
-* 🏦 I'm a Software Engineer currently working at NCR Corporation and discovering what It means to be a Software Engineer.
+* 🏦 I'm a Software Engineer currently working at [Gan.AI](https://www.gan.ai) and discovering what It means to be a Software Engineer.
 * ⚡️ My expertise primarily revolves around Web Development, JavaScript, React, Redux, Next.JS, Node.JS, Nest.JS, C++ and have little bit of android development.
 * 💻 I'm Currently exploring the fascinating domain of System Design and learning what it takes to build Systems that are robust, scalable and error tolerable.